-Particulars Eligible Employees Bidding in the Employee Reservation Portion QIBs Non- Institutional Bidders Retail Individual Bidders Number of Equity Shares available for Allotment/allocation (1) 345,517" Equity Shares.
-Not more than 15,126,750# Equity Shares or the Net Offer less allocation to Non-Institutional Bidders and Retail Individual Bidders.
-Not less than 4,538,025# Equity Shares or the Net Offer less allocation to QIB Bidders and Retail Individual Bidders.
-Not less than 10,588,725# Equity Shares or Net Offer less allocation to QIB Bidders and Non-Institutional Bidders.
-Percentage of Offer size available for Allotment/allocation 1.13% of the Offer.
-Not more than 50% of the Net Offer was available for allocation to QIB Bidders.
-However, upto 5% of the QIB Portion was made available for allocation proportionately to Mutual Funds only.
+Particulars Eligible Employees Bidding in the Employee Reservation Portion (if any) QIBs Non- Institutional Bidders Retail Individual Bidders Number of Equity Shares available for Allotment/allocation (1) [●] Equity Shares.
+Not more than 14,006,250 Equity Shares or the Net Offer less allocation to Non-Institutional Bidders and Retail Individual Bidders.
+Not less than 4,201,875 Equity Shares or the Net Offer less allocation to QIB Bidders and Retail Individual Bidders.
+Not less than 9,804,375 Equity Shares or Net Offer less allocation to QIB Bidders and Non-Institutional Bidders.
+Percentage of Offer size available for Allotment/allocation [•]% of the Offer.
+Not more than 50% of the Net Offer shall be allocated to QIB Bidders.
+However, upto 5.00% of the QIB Portion shall be available for allocation proportionately to Mutual Funds only.
 Mutual Funds participating in the Mutual Fund Portion will also be eligible for allocation in the remaining QIB Portion.
-The unsubscribed portion in the Mutual Fund Portion was made available for allocation to other QIBs in the QIBs Portion.
+The unsubscribed portion in the Mutual Fund Portion will be available for all QIBs in the QIBs Portion.
 Not less than 15% of the Net Offer or the Net Offer less allocation to QIB Bidders and Retail Individual Bidders.
 Not less than 35% of the Net Offer or the Net Offer less allocation to QIB Bidders and Non-Institutional Bidders.
-Basis of Allotment if respective category is oversubscribed Proportionate Proportionate as follows: 756,338" Equity Shares was made available for allocation on a proportionate basis to Proportionate Proportionate, subject to minimum Bid Lot.
+Basis of Allotment if respective category is oversubscribed Proportionate Proportionate as follows: 700,313 Equity Shares shall be available for allocation on a proportionate basis to Mutual Funds Proportionate Proportionate, subject to minimum Bid Lot.